benjaminjack/benjaminjack.github.io/_drafts/python-cpp-revisited.md

 #### Writing C++ unit tests with `catch`

 Unlike Python, C++ needs an external library to enable unit testing.
 I've chosen to use [`catch`](http://catch-lib.net) for its concise syntax and its header-only structure.
-Download and extract `catch` in the `lib/` directory of your package.
+Download and extract `catch` in the `lib` directory of your package.
 On a *nix system, you could run the following:

 ```bash
 cd lib